Far Eastern Economic Review: Awards presented by the Review

-The Young Inventors Awards (YIA), which began in 2000, was organized by the Review in association with Hewlett-Packard (HP).
+The Young Inventors Awards (YIA), which began in 2000, was organised by the Review in association with Hewlett-Packard (HP).
 The purpose of the Awards program was to foster a spirit of scientific invention and innovation among students in the Asia–Pacific regions, including China, Philippines, Singapore, India, and Australia.
-Students who won the award were socially recognized and financially supported for their outstanding efforts and projects.
-The Reviews annual Asian Innovation Awards was associated with Global Entrepolise @ Singapore, which honored Asia's emerging technopreneur.
+Students who won the award were socially recognised and financially supported for their outstanding efforts and projects.
+The Review also presented the annual Asian Innovation Awards.